 COLL: flashes when network collisions are detected

-The solder jumper marked “INT” can be connected to allow the Arduino board to receive interrupt-driven notification of events from the W5100, but this is not supported by the Ethernet library.
-The jumper connects the INT pin of the W5100 to digital pin 2 of the Arduino.
+The solder jumper marked “INT” can be connected to allow the Basic board to receive interrupt-driven notification of events from the W5100, but this is not supported by the Ethernet library.
+The jumper connects the INT pin of the W5100 to digital pin 2 of the Basic board.